NOAA-ORR-ERD/model_catalogs/docs/aggregations.md

 All of the NOAA OFS models available through ``model_catalogs`` have model output available that is unaggregated.
 They are unaggregated in that there are nowcast and forecast model output files available, but which files to use and the order of the files is not apparent from the thredds server.
 A subset of the files need to be aggregated in a particular way to get a coherent time series from the files.

-Building an aggregation requires understanding their naming conventions:
+Building an aggregation requires understanding their naming conventions.
+Most NOAA OFS models follow this convention:

-- 2-D surface field output: nos.wcofs.2ds.[n|f]HHH.YYYYMMDD.tCCz.nc
+- 2-D surface field output: `nos.MODELNAME.2ds.[n|f]HHH.YYYYMMDD.tCCz.nc`
-- 3-D field output: nos.wcofs.fields.[n|f]HHH.YYYYMMDD.tCCz.nc
+- 3-D field output: `nos.MODELNAME.fields.[n|f]HHH.YYYYMMDD.tCCz.nc`

-Where [nowcast/forecast] or [n/f] denotes either the nowcast or forecast results; YYYYMMDD is the date of the model run, tCCz is the cycle of the day; HHH is the nowcast or forecast hour.
+where `MODELNAME` is the short model name (e.g. `WCOFS`), `[n|f]` denotes either the nowcast or forecast results, `YYYYMMDD` is the date of the model run, `tCCz` is the cycle of the day, `HHH` is the nowcast or forecast hour, and there is one model output per file.

+However, LSOFS, LOOFS, and NYOFS follow a different convention.
+For 3-D field outputs:

+- LSOFS: `glofs.lsofs.fields.[nowcast|forecast].YYYYMMDD.tCCz.nc`
+- LOOFS: `glofs.loofs.fields.[nowcast|forecast].YYYYMMDD.tCCz.nc`
+- NYOFS: `nos.nyofs.fields.[nowcast|forecast].YYYYMMDD.tCCz.nc`

+where `[nowcast|forecast]` denotes either the nowcast or forecast results, `tCCz` is the cycle of the day and there are 6 model outputs per file.

 ### File selection and order